 Do People Understand Monetary Policy?

-We combine questions from the Michigan Survey about the future path of prices, interest rates, and unemployment to investigate whether households are aware of the basic features of U.S. monetary policy.
-Our findings support the view that at least some groups of households form their expectations about the future path of interest rates, inflation, and unemployment in a way that is consistent with those features.
-However, we also document a large degree of variation in the pattern of household responses over the business cycle.
-In particular, the negative relationship between unemployment and interest rates that is apparent in the data only shows up unequivocally in households’ answers during periods of labor market weakness.
+We combine questions from the Michigan Survey about future inflation, unemployment, and interest rates to investigate whether households are aware of the basic features of U.S. monetary policy.
+Our findings provide evidence that some households form their expectations in a way that is consistent with a Taylor (1993)-type rule.
+We also document a large degree of variation in the pattern of responses over the business cycle.
+In particular, the negative relationship between unemployment and interest rates that is apparent in the data only shows up in households’ answers during periods of labor market weakness.

 Foreign Stock Holdings: The Role of Information